memoizr/rx-experiments/README.md

 There is a way to debug every single step of the RX chain and print it to console.
 Just put `.observeDebug()` immediately after each of your source observables, and subscribe with `.subscribeDebug()`.

+Note that `.observeDebug()` is simply a marker that allows you to log what's going on one in the previous step (which may have otherwise been out of bounds).
+It is an identity transformation, and therefore idempotent.

 Example:

 ```